-Now it is time to put it together considering your own teaching philosophy.
+Now it's time to put it together considering your own teaching philosophy.
 What is your metaphor for teaching and learning?

-See some exercises for exploring your teaching philosophy and some metaphors for teaching from the University of Waterloo.
+Here are some exercises for exploring your teaching philosophy and some metaphors for teaching from the University of Waterloo.

 Find a photo or draw a picture.
-Explain why this image represents you and your approach as a teacher.
+Narrate why this image represents you and your approach as a teacher.